BrzozowskiPawel/Comunicator/README.md

 To connect, start the server first.
 Then, information about the IP address of the server will be sent.
 By default, port 5050 is set (both on the client and server side).
 The IP address should be provided to the client to allow him to join the server.

 ## Disconnection
-To disconnect simply type command  ```!DISCONNECT ```.
+To disconnect simply type command  ```!DISCONNECT```.
+You have to send is as a message.
 Please note that this command can only be used as client not a server.

 ## Build guide